rtasalem/macbook-config/personal-setup/GUIDE.md

 # MacBook Config Guide

 This document serves as a complete guide to setting up a personal MacBook device.
-A separate document has been created detailing the [developer set-up required by DEFRA (FCP specifically)](https://github.com/rtasalem/macbook-config/blob/main/defra-dev-config-guide.md), but it's worth noting that on a work device, some of the set-up detailed on this document may still be implemented to help create a familiar remote working environment.

 ## Housekeeping

 1. Sign into Apple/iCloud (typically prompted via System Settings)